ldilab/ldilab.github.io/README.md

  - Please always use <Type (M.S. | Ph.D. | B.S.)> in <Field>, <University> <Year> format.
 From most recent to oldest.
 mail: <your mail>
 website: [Optional] <your website>
+office: <your office>
 photo: <file name with extension under _assets/images/people>
 ---
+[Optional] Biography or whatever you want in the markdown format
 ```

 Don't forget to add the photo under `_assets/images/people/`.